 I only spoke with Gladys Murray a handful of times, mostly at the Eliada Orphanage reunions.
 I knew that she supported my oral history project, but I never convinced her to sit down for an interview.
 Her orphanage sisters told me that she was private, and Gladys knew that if she spoke with me I would ask her about Ruby, her younger sister.
 Ruby had murdered her husband in cold blood and then drowned herself and her eight-month-old son Timothy in Lake Junaluska, North Carolina, all on one Sunday morning in the fall of 1962.
 What happened that tragic day would clearly not be a topic open for general discussion.

 None of Ruby’s orphanage sisters would talk about the events that day–only that she had been a quiet girl while growing up at Eliada during the 1940’s.
 Some of them spoke about an undiagnosed mental illness, others quietly hinted at marital discord, but no one knew for sure.
 Luckily, I had found several photographs of her in the orphanage archives.
 One showed Ruby as a teenager in a floral dress, posing with her other sisters in front of Old Main, smiling brightly for the photographer’s camera.

 A later photo shows her standing with her biological sister Gladys at the first big alumni reunion in 1955.
 They are all grown up now, and many of her Eliada sisters are married with children, just like Ruby.
 The girls are stylish and well put together, their hair coiffed and children at their side while their husbands patiently wait to head home.
 It looks like a classic southern family reunion.
 But not quite…

 One day Gladys quietly handed me a hand written note detailing her family’s tragic history.
-It was her way of telling me their story–a brief description of how she and Ruby became true orphans.
-It told the tale of their stolen inheritance, and how they were both abandoned as children with no one else to take them in but Eliada Orphanage:
+It was her way of telling me their story – a chronicle of how she and Ruby became true orphans.
+It told the tale of their stolen inheritance, and how they were abandoned as children with no one else to take them in but Eliada Orphanage: